CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/DesignDocument.md

 Show us with something like a CRC model or UML diagram.
 Describe a scenario walk-through and highlight how it demonstrates Clean Architecture.

+Mary will show UML diagram produced from intelliJ in lab.

 ## SCENARIO WALKTHROUGH:

 Starting the game -> Interview Level -> Assign interns to projects -> First monthly report